DragosTrandafir/Caesars_cipher_Personal_Project/README.md

 This project is very useful because we can see how a generated text can be translated in the English language, by the frequency of the letters in the English alphabet.

-You can run this project by simply downloading the .rar file and running the main.cpp file in a C++ IDE.
-!!!
-The distribution.txt file should also be included in your project.
-You can also just download the main.cpp and the distribution.txt files and run the main in Visual Studio Community or any other IDE.
+To run this project, you can download the archive/clone the repository.
+The main.cpp and the distribution.txt files are important to be included and you should run the main.cpp in Visual Studio Community or any other IDE.
 (please input only a part of the example cipher - 10 words or something like that - because the string which contains the cipher has a certain maximum capacity)
 ![Capture2](https://github.com/DragosTrandafir/Caesars_cipher/assets/62999548/cda63db3-3058-4408-8f54-fc28c8cedbc9)
 ![Capture3](https://github.com/DragosTrandafir/Caesars_cipher/assets/62999548/e631d32c-e2a9-46b0-82ba-75572103a4e2)